seenthattinker/demo/aboutsred.md

 SR&ED consultants often find it hard to identify what fits the definition of SR&ED.
 There is a shortage of experienced consultants.

+### Us

+We are a full-service SR&ED Consulting Firm specialized in the software industry.
+We engage with you to assess the technical and financial viability and make sure your claim gets approved by CRA with minimal audit risk.
+Unlike larger SR&ED consulting firms, we offer full service from an individual consultant who gets to know your team and fully manages your CRA claim.
+We don’t expect you to do the heavy lifting, which means maximum results with minimal input from your team so you can focus on the business.